wixplosives/engine/docs/docs/entities/environment/index.md

 This will cause this setup to happen, only when the [[runtime.entities.engine]] is running for `myEnv` environment.

 In the api declaration of any feature, the user can declare [[runtime.entities.slot]]s and [[runtime.entities.service]]s which will be available/exported from that environment.

-for an example the following feature declaration
+For example, the following feature declaration

 ```ts
 const f1 = new Feature({